Many people suffer from back pain when bending forward without knowing why.

 Lower back pain when sitting

-When you’re sitting on a chair or in your couch, you can also experience back pain.
+When you’re sitting on a chair or your couch, you can also experience back pain.

-This is also caused by problems with the multifidus muscles in your back.
+Problems with the multifidus muscles cause this pain in your back.

 Because when you never use them, they become exhausted very quickly.